rmurphey/js-assessment/README.md

 The command line runner is a work in progress; contributions welcome :)

-You can also develop with live-reload and grunt-watch if that's your thing:

-    npm install -g grunt-cli
-    npm install
-    grunt develop

 ## I need help!

 There may be friendly folks willing to help you in \#js-assessment or